kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

 In this section, we present functions that are specifically aimed for clustering reactive flows data sets.
-We will use a data set representing combustion of syngas in air generated from the steady laminar flamelet model using *Spitfire* software :cite:`Hansen2020` and a chemical mechanism by Hawkes et al. :cite:`Hawkes2007`.
+We will use a data set representing combustion of syngas in air, generated from the steady laminar flamelet model using *Spitfire* software :cite:`Hansen2020` and a chemical mechanism by Hawkes et al. :cite:`Hawkes2007`.